grafana/agent/docs/sources/flow/reference/components/discovery.hetzner.md

 # discovery.hetzner

 `discovery.hetzner` allows retrieving scrape targets from [Hetzner Cloud API][] and [Robot API][].
+This service discovery uses the public IPv4 address by default, but that can be changed with relabeling.

 [Hetzner Cloud API]: https://www.hetzner.com/
 [Robot API]: https://docs.hetzner.com/robot/